Jia0705/ticket4u_final/README.md

-# Ticket4U - Professional Event Ticketing Platform
+# Ticket4U - Event Ticketing Platform

 A modern, professional event ticketing system built with PHP, MySQL, and vanilla JavaScript.
 Inspired by Ticket2U Malaysia but with enhanced UI/UX and features.